tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/01-What-Is-Money/README.md

 By the end of this module, you will be able to:

-* Define value, as well as money, and how they differ from currency
+* Define value, and money, and how they differ from currency

 * Identify the major features of money